delta-io/delta/PROTOCOL.md

 ```

 ### Increase Row ID High Watermark
-The row ID high watermark tracks the largest ID that has been assigned to a row in the table.
+The Row ID high watermark tracks the largest ID that has been assigned to a row in the table.

 The schema of `rowIdHighWaterMark` action is as follows: